AVGR1/AVGR1.github.io/products/index.md

 ## MetaTensor
 We connect the leading researchers  and data scientist from UK/Europe to build the state-of-the-art AI models through this platform.
 Please visit [metatensor.com](http://metatensor.com/) to know more.

-## RetailAI
-Our AI enabled software help retail chains to monitor daily activities in real-time from anywhere.

 ## Consulting & Training
 We regularly hold AI/ML workshops to train SMEs businesses across India.
 And, help the management to identify and deploy emerging technologies in their domain.